A colonoscopy offers several important benefits:

 Though colonoscopies are very safe, like any procedure, there are some risks to be aware of:

-Your doctor at GI Partners of Illinois will discuss all possible risks with you and take steps to ensure your safety throughout the procedure.
-It is very important that you contact your doctor’s office immediately if symptoms arise after the procedure, such as worsening abdominal pain, bleeding, or fever.
+Our gastroenterologists will discuss all possible risks with you and ensure your safety throughout the procedure.
+You must contact your doctor’s office immediately if symptoms arise after the procedure, such as worsening abdominal pain, bleeding, or fever.

 There are a few alternative screening methods to colonoscopy, though they may not be as thorough: